microsoft/Kusto-Query-Language/doc/take-anyif-aggfunction.md

 ---
 title: take_anyif() (aggregation function) - Azure Data Explorer
-description: Learn how to use the take_anyif() function to return the value of an arbitrarily selected record for which the predicate is "true". ms.reviewer: alexans ms.topic: reference ms.date: 11/08/2022
+description: Learn how to use the take_anyif() function to return the value of an arbitrarily selected record for which the predicate is 'true'. ms.reviewer: alexans ms.topic: reference ms.date: 11/20/2022
 ---
 # take_anyif() (aggregation function)

-Arbitrarily selects one record for each group in a [summarize operator](summarizeoperator.md), for which the predicate is "true".
+Arbitrarily selects one record for each group in a [summarize operator](summarizeoperator.md) in records for which the *Predicate* is 'true'.
 The function returns the value of an expression over each such record.

 This function is useful when you want to get a sample value of one column per value of the compound group key, subject to some predicate that is *true*.
 If such a value is present, the function attempts to return a non-null/non-empty value.